ai-proxy

 The following example demonstrates how you can configure the ai-proxy

-plugin to proxy requests to the default OpenAI model and forward model responses to upstream services.
+plugin to proxy requests to embedding models.
+This example will use the OpenAI embedding model endpoint.

 Create a route and configure the ai-proxy